Most Common NY Pests

 Fruit Flies

-Fruit flies are among the most common NY pests.
-While they do not sting or bite, they have the potential to spread some diseases and bacteria on the food and surfaces they land on.
+Fruit flies are among the most common New York pests.
+While they do not sting or bite, they can spread some diseases and bacteria on the food and surfaces they land on.
 These pests commonly enter homes on produce from stores.
 They can also enter homes through cracks and crevices to search for food and water.

 You can identify a fruit fly by its red, brown or black eyes and translucent wings.
 They might have brown, tan or black bodies.